beancount/docs/docs/09_beancount_query_language.md

 ### Format<a id="format"></a>

-For SELECT, JOURNAL and BALANCES queries, the output format is a table of text by default.
+For `SELECT`, `JOURNAL` and `BALANCES` queries, the output format is a table of text by default.
 We support CSV output. (*We could easily add support for XLS or Google Sheets output.)*

-However, for PRINT queries, the output format is Beancount input text format.
+However, for `PRINT` queries, the output format is Beancount input text format.

 Statement Operators<a id="statement-operators"></a>
 ---------------------------------------------------

 The shell provides a few operators designed to facilitate the generation of balance sheets and income statements.
 The particular methodology used to define these operations should be described in detail in the “[<span class="underline">introduction to double-entry bookkeeping</span>](02_the_double_entry_counting_method.md)” document that accompanies Beancount and is mostly located in the source code in the [<span class="underline">summarize</span>](http://bitbucket.org/blais/beancount/src/tip/src/python/beancount/ops/summarize.py) module.

-These special operators are provided on the FROM clause that is made available on the various forms of query commands in the shell.
-These further transform the set of entries selected by the FROM expression at the transaction levels (not postings).
+These special operators are provided on the `FROM` clause that is made available on the various forms of query commands in the shell.
+These further transform the set of entries selected by the `FROM` expression at the transaction levels (not postings).

 Please note that these are not from standard SQL; these are extensions provided by this shell language only.